asimptot/FollowerBot/README.md

 # FollowerBot
 Follower bot for Instagram:

+Before running the program, please enter your Gmail credentials.
+Because the server side added a control to send followers.
+If the server doesn't send followers to you anymore, please add a new Gmail account.
 After you run the program, enter your instagram username and get free Instagram followers.
-If you run it during 12 hours, you'll get 400 followers!
-No need to enter your password to the system.
-PS: You have to public profile to get free followers.
+It sends 10 followers at a time!
+No need to enter your Instagram password to the system.
+PS: You have to have a public profile to get free followers.

 # LikeBot
 Liker bot for Instagram:

+Before running the program, please enter your Gmail credentials.
+Because the server side added a control to send likes.
+If the server doesn't send likes to you anymore, please add a new Gmail account.
 After you run the program, enter your instagram post URL and get free Instagram likes.
-If you run it during 1 day, you'll get 1570 likes!
-No need to enter your password to the system.
-PS: You have to public profile to get free likes.
+It sends 100 likes at a time!
+No need to enter your Instagram password to the system.
+PS: ou have to have a public profile to get free likes.

+# Open a Fake Gmail Account

+To open a fake Gmail account, please follow these steps.

+1) Go to create Gmail account web page.
+2) Find a unique Gmail address.
+3) To add mobile phone number, please use https://getfreesmsnumber.com/ web page.
+4) Confirm and here we go!

 # Get Credit